Tesla Cars: Easy To Total, Expensive To Repair

 Worth watching closely.

-B. No, You Can't Produce 10K Cars Per Week at Fremont.
+B. No, You Can't Produce 10K Cars Per Week at Fremont

 Elon Musk has said Tesla will next year reach a Model 3 production rate of 10,000 per week.

-Seeking Alpha Contributor Steve Funk, who has extensive experience in automobile production generally and the Fremont production facilities in particular, believes Tesla is highly unlikely to achieve more than 4,500 Model 3 cars per week at any point in 2018.
+Seeking Alpha Contributor Steve Funk, who has extensive experience in automobile production generally and the Fremont production facilities, in particular, believes Tesla is highly unlikely to achieve more than 4,500 Model 3 cars per week at any point in 2018.

 Here's a comment Steve made, responding to a claim that Tesla will be able to manufacture the Model 3 "much faster" because it has "all-new machines":